-Dominic Walker, ’13, from Baltimore City graduated with a degree in Sociology as a member of the Alpha Kappa Delta honors society and Co-President of the Sociology Club.
+’13, from Baltimore City graduated with a degree in Sociology as a member of the Alpha Kappa Delta honors society and Co-President of the Sociology Club.
 One of his major interests as an undergraduate was the socialization process of students in schools.
-During his junior year he received the Peter Hans Kolvenbach Summer Research Grant to conduct research with a private, tuition-free middle school for underserved boys; learning about the students’ experiences navigating the culture of elite schools.
-Dominic talks about his experience at Loyola in this profile in leadership video.
+During his junior year he received the Peter Hans Kolvenbach Summer Research Grant to conduct research with a private, tuition-free middle school for under-served boys to learn about the students’ experiences navigating the culture of elite schools.
+Dominic talks about his experience at Loyola in this profile in leadership video

 Loyola Activities: Sociology Club Co-President, OAE Leader, Rock Wall Supervisor, Department of Rec.
 Sports Student Council Member, RoadTrip Atlas, FE 100 Instructor, Green & Grey Society Member, Kolvenbach Summer Research Grant Recipient.

 “I discovered very early that Sociology at Loyola was one of the few majors at the University which gave students the opportunity to wrestle with the pressing issues of our society in pursuit of social justice and equity.
 Those two things became very important in my life at Loyola and I was encouraged every day by classmates and professors to grow academically, but also as a citizen in a diverse and dynamic world.”